LudwigWW/G90toG91Conversion/README.md

 Converts selected G-Code with absolute positioning (G90) into G-Code that uses relative positioning (G91).

+Use command "Convert G90 to G91" with lines of G-Code selected.

 ## Requirements

 The selected code should have movement commands without extrusions that include the (absolute) starting values for XYZ.